Huw Morus

+The title-page of Eos Ceiriog, Volume II (1823), a collection of Huw Morus's poetry published by Gwallter Mechain.

-Huw Morus or Morys (1622 – 31 August 1709), also known by his bardic name Eos Ceiriog ("the nightingale of Ceiriog"), was a Welsh poet.
+Huw Morus or Morys (1622 – 31 August 1709), also known by his bardic name Eos Ceiriog ('the nightingale of Ceiriog'), was a Welsh poet.
 One of the most popular and prolific poets of his time, he composed a large number of poems in a variety of metres.
-Morus's work bridges the gap between the strict-metre tradition of the Beirdd y Uchelwyr (the medieval "Poets of the Nobility") and popular verse.
+Morus's work bridges the gap between the strict-metre tradition of Beirdd yr Uchelwyr (the medieval 'Poets of the Nobility') and popular verse.

 Life

-Huw Morus was born in 1622 and was the son of Forys ap Sion ap Ednyfed.
-The family lived at the 14c farm of Pont-y-meibion in the parish of Llansilin near Glyn Ceiriog.
+Huw Morus was born in 1622 and was the son of Morys ap Siôn ab Ednyfed.
+The family lived at the 14th-century farm of Pont y Meibion in the parish of Llansilin near Glyn Ceiriog.
 In appearance he was tall, sallow, and marked by smallpox.

 Being a younger (the third) son, he was apprenticed to a tanner, but he did not complete his term of apprenticeship.
 He lived at Pont y Meibion, helping on the farm his father, his eldest brother, and his nephew in succession, and gradually winning a great reputation as a composer of ballads, carols, and occasional verse.

-He was a devout Protestant, and the trial of the seven bishops, of whom William Lloyd of St. Asaph had expressed admiration of his poetry, forced him to transfer his allegiance from James II to William of Orange, whose cause he warmly supported from 1688 onwards.
+He was a devout Protestant, and the trial of the seven bishops, of whom William Lloyd of St Asaph had expressed admiration of his poetry, forced him to transfer his allegiance from James II to William of Orange, whose cause he warmly supported from 1688 onwards.

 In his old age Huw Morus was revered by the countryside as a kind of oracle, and tradition says that in the customary procession out of Llansilin parish church after service the first place was always yielded to him by the vicar.
-He died unmarried on 31 Aug.
-1709, and was buried at Llansilin, where a slab to his memory bears an englynion by the Rev. Robert Wynne, Gwyddelwern.
+He died unmarried on 31 August 1709, and was buried at Llansilin, where a slab to his memory bears englynion by the Reverend Robert Wynne of Gwyddelwern.